Hodge theory of Kloosterman connections

 Finally, we look at the action of Frobenius on $\Delta$.
-Recall that each $V_x = \QQ_\ell(\psfrac{2-k}{2})\delta_x$ corresponds to the singularity defined by the equation \eqref{eq:KM_bp_char_p} for an even positive integer $b$.
-Consider the quadric $C = (Q_{bp}) \subset \PP_{\FF_p}^{k-1}$, whose primitive cohomology $\rH_{\et, \textup{prim}}^{k-2}(C_{\ol\FF_p})$ coincides with $V_x$ by \cite[Exp.\,XV, Prop.\,2.2.3]{SGA7}.
-The quadratic form $Q_{bp}$ has discriminant $d = (-1)^{(k-bp)/2}$ and therefore $F_p$ acts on the primitive cohomology as multiplication by
+Recall that each $V_x = \QQ_\ell(\psfrac{2-k}{2})\delta_x$ corresponds to the singularity defined by the equation \eqref{eq:KM_bp_char_p} for an even positive integer~$b$.
+Consider the quadric $C = (Q_{bp}) \subset \PP_{\FF_p}^{k-1}$, whose primitive cohomology $\coH_{\et, \textup{prim}}^{k-2}(C_{\ol\FF_p})$ coincides with~$V_x$ by \cite[Exp.\,XV, Prop.\,2.2.3]{SGA7}.
+The quadratic form $Q_{bp}$ has discriminant $d = (-1)^{(k-bp)/2}$, and therefore $F_p$ acts on the primitive cohomology as multiplication by

-For $p \equiv 1 \bmod{4}$, the sign is always positive whereas, for $p \equiv 3 \bmod{4}$, there are $\flr{\sfrac{k}{4p} + \sfrac{1}{2}}$ values of $b$ such that the sign is negative.
-Comparing with the eigenvalues of $F_p$ in \eqref{eq:decomp_Z_even}, one concludes that in the case $k\equiv 0 \bmod{4}$, the kernel of $\beta\colon \rH_{\et,\cp}^{k-1}(\KM'_{\ol\FF_p})^{G,\chi}/W_0 \to \rH_\et^{k-1}(\ol\KM'_{\ol\FF_p})^{G,\chi}$ is a factor $\QQ_\ell(\psfrac{2-k}{2})$.
+For $p \equiv 1 \bmod{4}$, the sign is always positive, whereas, for $p \equiv 3 \bmod{4}$, there are $\flr{\sfrac{k}{4p} + \sfrac{1}{2}}$ values of $b$ such that the sign is negative.
+Comparing with the eigenvalues of $F_p$ in \eqref{eq:decomp_Z_even}, one concludes that in the case $k\equiv 0 \bmod{4}$, the kernel of $\beta\colon \coH_{\et,\cp}^{k-1}(\KM'_{\ol\FF_p})^{G,\chi}/W_0 \to \coH_\et^{k-1}(\ol\KM'_{\ol\FF_p})^{G,\chi}$ is a factor $\QQ_\ell(\psfrac{2-k}{2})$.
 This completes the proof. \end{proof}

 Similarly to the case of odd symmetric powers, the above theorem gives the local $L$-factors and the conductor away from $p=2$.
-Indeed, defining $L_k(p; T)=\det ( 1-F_pT \mid V_{k, \ell}^{I_p})^{-1}$ for a prime number $p$, Theorem \ref{Thm:etale_k_even} and equation \eqref{eq:decomp_Z_even} imply that, for odd $p$, we have
+Indeed, defining $L_k(p; T)=\det ( 1-F_pT \mid V_{k, \ell}^{I_p})^{-1}$ for a prime number $p$, Theorem~\ref{Thm:etale_k_even} and equation \eqref{eq:decomp_Z_even} imply the equalities

-The $L$-function of $\rH_\rmid^1(\Gm, \Sym^k\Kl_2)$ is the Euler product
+The $L$-function of $\Motive_k$ is the Euler product

 which again converges absolutely for $\mathrm{Re}(s)>1+\sfrac{(k+1)}{2}$.